 Alex Papp (2020)

-Alex Papp is a 19-year-old composer and violinist, originally from Southport.
-He currently holds a scholarship at the Royal Academy of Music and is a choral scholar at St. Mary’s Church in Hendon.
+Alex Papp is a composer and violinist, originally from Southport.
+He currently holds a scholarship at the Royal Academy of Music.
 Papp is a composer alumnus of the National Youth Orchestra of Great Britain and was an associate composer with the Britten Sinfonia Academy.

-In 2016, Papp won the Royal Scottish National Orchestra (RNSO) “Notes from Scotland” Young Composer Competition and more recently, in 2020 the Ernest Read Symphony Orchestra Emerging Composer Prize.
-His wind quintet was also performed at Wigmore Hall in 2019.
+In 2016, Papp won the Royal Scottish National Orchestra “Notes from Scotland” Young Composer Competition and in 2020, the Ernest Read Symphony Orchestra Emerging Composer Prize.

 “I am beyond honoured to have been given this opportunity.
 My first experience of orchestral music came as a 7-year-old at Liverpool Philharmonic and inspired my journey as both a player and composer.
 Through seeing the Orchestra play, my eyes were opened to the amazing experience of live music and I never imagined I’d have the opportunity to hear the members of the Orchestra perform one of my works.
 To be able to return home and work with them means a lot to me.
 As well as this, I am excited to work with the Learning Team which offers a world of possibilities to the young people of Merseyside."